vcaraulean/old-vcaraulean.github.com/source/_posts/2012-11-15-do-less-and-achieve-more-with-ravendb.markdown

 To refrain: all this stuff is code.
 Code to be written, tested, maintained.

 And one more thing.
 All this components are written by the authors of RavenDb.
 While I'm confident in my skills, I know my limits.
-I wouldn't be able to do a better job integrating with a third-party system than the people who conceived it.
+I wouldn't be able to do a better job integrating with a third-party system than the people who wrote it from scratch.

 I've highlighted only some of typical parts of a reasonably complex software system but there are more, of course.
 With RavenDb you already have functional blocks ready for integration and use.
 This is a point to consider when time-to-marked is critical or you care about your product.
 And less of a concern when you're only after your monthly paycheck.